perwin/s4g_barfractions/README.md

-This git repository contains data files, Python code, and Python and R Jupyter notebooks which can be used to reproduce figures and analyses from the paper "The Dependence of Bar Frequency on Galaxy Mass, Colour, and Gas Content -- and Angular Resolution -- in the Local Universe" (Erwin 2017, in prep); a draft version of the paper can be found [here](https://www.mpe.mpg.de/~erwin/temp/s4g_bars.pdf).
+This git repository contains data files, Python code, and Python and R Jupyter notebooks which can be used to reproduce figures and analyses from the paper "The Dependence of Bar Frequency on Galaxy Mass, Colour, and Gas Content -- and Angular Resolution -- in the Local Universe" (Erwin 2017, in prep).

+A draft version of the paper can be found [here](https://www.mpe.mpg.de/~erwin/temp/s4g_bars.pdf).

 The `data/` subdirectory contains text-file tables with various data compilations